 2010: The great Great Western Warehouse

-Work began on the £9 million redevelopment of the Great Western Warehouse in November 2009, and by the end of 2010 the new Learning Centre, Conference Centre, Restaurant and Cafe, Museum Shop and main entrance were open for business.
+Work began on the £9m redevelopment of the Great Western Warehouse in November 2009, and by the end of 2010 the new Learning Centre, Conference Centre, Restaurant and Cafe, Museum Shop and main entrance were open for business.
 The reincarnated Experiment! hands-on science gallery opened in December, to the delight of many of our regular visitors.
+HRH The Prince of Wales also visited the museum, pulling up to the 1830 Station Platform in the Royal Train.

 2011: Revolution Manchester

-In January we opened Revolution Manchester, featuring a stunning digital sculpture and a 50-screen video wall.
+In January the museum opened Revolution Manchester, featuring a stunning digital sculpture and a 50-screen video wall.
 The new gallery tied together 200 years of Manchester innovation, and provides an inspiring introduction to just a few of the ideas that changed the world.